FLHonker/Awesome-Knowledge-Distillation/README.md

 19. An Empirical Analysis of the Impact of Data Augmentation on Knowledge Distillation.
 Das, Deepan et al. arXiv:2006.03810
 20. Knowledge Distillation: A Survey.
 Gou, Jianping et al. arXiv:2006.05525
 21. Does Adversarial Transferability Indicate Knowledge Transferability?
 Liang, Kaizhao et al. arXiv:2006.14512
+22. On the Demystification of Knowledge Distillation: A Residual Network Perspective.
+Jha et al. arXiv:2006.16589

 ---
 Note: All papers pdf can be found and downloaded on [Bing](https://www.bing.com) or [Google](https://www.google.com).